School

 National Bike to School Day is in May

 Please register your school’s event with the link below and watch the volunteer training for important safety information.
-Complete the online training to receive the coordinator’s checklist, helmets, prizes, and promotional materials.
+Contact us if you are interested in banners to promote your event, a flyer template, or safety vests.

 Encourage your students to bike to school this May!